pkourouklidis/panoptes-wiki/Scenario-3.md

 ## Simulation settings
 Apply the following settings in the [simulation dashboard](https://ui.digitaltwin.callcentre.panoptes.betalab.rp.bt.com/):

+### Call Configuration
-Call Interval: minimum
+- Call Interval: minimum

-Average Call Difficulty: minimum
+- Average Call Difficulty: minimum

-Wait Time Until Call Gets Bounced: maximum
+- Wait Time Until Call Gets Bounced: maximum

-Average Service Time: 5s
+- Average Service Time: 5s

+### Customer Configuration
-Expected Wait Time: minimum
+- Expected Wait Time: minimum

-Average Patience During Waiting: maximum (fully impatient)
+- Average Patience During Waiting: maximum (fully impatient)

-Average Patience During Service: maximum (fully impatient)
+- Average Patience During Service: maximum (fully impatient)

-Average Understanding for Failure: maximum (fully intolerant)
+- Average Understanding for Failure: maximum (fully intolerant)

+### Worker Configuration
-Number of Workers: 15
+- Number of Workers: 15

-Average Worker Skill: maximum
+- Average Worker Skill: maximum

-Average Worker Speed: maximum
+- Average Worker Speed: maximum

 After applying the settings, start the simulation and let it run for 100 calls.
-The number of calls served can be seen in the user dashboard.
+The number of calls served can be seen in the [user dashboard](https://ui.dashboard.callcentre.panoptes.betalab.rp.bt.com/).

 ## Expected Result
 Due to the concept shift, the performance of the model will be significantly lower.
 An algorithm execution using the _accuracy-check_ algorithm or similar should detect this and send us an email notification.